La ConciergerieCurrently Open [Closes at 06:00 pm]

 - Time Required: 02:00 Hrs

-- Tags: Castle, Historical Site, Family And Kids, Prison
+- Tags: Castle, Historical Site, Prison

 Visit the former prison of Paris, where hundreds of prisoners were arrested and executed during the French Revolution.
 However, the execution used to take place in different places in Paris.
 Settled on the west of Ile de la Cite, this prison used to be the part of the Palais de la Cite (the former royal palace).
 Along with Conciergerie, Palais de Justice and Sainte-Chapelle were also located here.
 Later, Conciergerie was handed over to the Parliament to use it as administrative offices.